 It can be embarrassing to not be able to pay for a transaction because your credit card was declined.
 This might happen because you don't have enough money on your balance to cover the purchase, or because your Visa card issuer suspects fraudulent behavior based on a recent shopping pattern.
-You can resolve the latter problem quickly by unlocking the card.
+If your bank has locked the card, you can resolve the problem quickly and have it unlocked.

 Contact Your Bank